 That being said, there’s not much free stuff available out there.
 I mean, sure there are some plugins in the official directory, but you will quickly find out that they are either very limited in terms of features or even that there’s almost nothing available for free and that you have to do some kind of an in-plugin purchase (I guess that’s a thing now) in order to get the actual features.

-Anyway, the only free and functional plugin I could find is WordPress Landing Pages.
+Anyway, among many landing pages plugins for WordPress, the only free and functional plugin I could find is WordPress Landing Pages.
 It’s quite easy to use and has all the basic features you’d need to start building landing pages in WordPress.

 Method #2: Drag and drop theme builders

-The whole idea of constructing a landing page on a WordPress site is to make it different from all the other pages.
+The whole idea of constructing a landing page on a WordPress site is to make it different from all the other pages, because a landing page is different from a website.
 But the problem with most WordPress themes is that they are quite limited in terms of what you can and cannot do with the design.

 For instance, every theme will allow you to place whatever you want inside the main content block of a page template.
 However, if you want to do something outside of this area, well, bad luck.

 So what’s different about drag and drop builders that are integrated into some of the more developed themes out there is that you can basically do whatever you wish with any page’s design, and this sort of customization is available through a very easy to use interface.

 We talked about drag and drop theme builders a while ago, listing 20 of the most popular ones.

 In a nutshell, the advice is this, if you’re working on a site that you know is going to require a handful of landing page templates for WordPress to be created along with the main design, consider switching to a drag and drop builder altogether.
 It will likely make your work a lot faster.